feathersui/feathersui-starling/documentation/help/markdown/bitmap-font-text-editor.md

 The RGB values of the tint color are multiplied with the RGB values of each of the font texture's pixels, similar to [`starling.display.BlendMode.MULTIPLY`](http://doc.starling-framework.org/current/starling/display/BlendMode.html#MULTIPLY).

-<aside class="info">To support the maximum range of colors, the bitmap font should be exported with completely white pixels.</aside>
+<aside class="info">To support the maximum range of colors, the bitmap font image should be exported with completely white pixels.</aside>

 The alignment of the text can be customized with the [`align`](../api-reference/feathers/text/BitmapFontTextFormat.html#align) property: